How to start selling photos and illustrations on microstock

 Check your earnings

 Sometimes people ask me – how much have I pay to get my photos / illustrations into microstock sites?
-All is for free on every microstock site – the agencies will get some percentage from your sales (agencies take around 50% – 70% of your earnings).
+Everything is for free on every microstock site – the agencies will get some percentage from your sales (agencies take around 50% – 70% of your earnings).
 So the final earnings for the author are around 25 cents to 30 dollars, mostly around 1 dollar.

 Step 7.
 How I get paid